coderjo/Bahrometer/input_pattern_format.md

 Coordinates are in the range of 0.0 to 1.0.
 Origin is currently presumed to be top-left.

+As far as I can tell, the game never calls this.
+It was probably used by development tools to load data for training and testing.

 **FILE**

 | Type    | Count | Decription |